 Click the links below to find more information:

-In light of the fact that the equipment available in our laboratories represents the state of the art in material testing and characterization, and a variety of industries and other universities have requested access to this equipment, the Department of Biomedical Materials Science has formalized a User Facility.
-This facility provides access to equipment used to perform materials processing, characterization, and certification.
+In light of the fact that the equipment available in our laboratories represents the state of the art in material testing and characterization, and a variety of industries and other universities have requested access to this equipment, the Department of Biomedical Materials Science has formalized a Shared Equipment Facility This facility provides access to equipment used to perform materials processing, characterization and certification.

 These services are now available to users within and outside the academic community on a fee-for-service basis.
 Users may become trained in the use of the equipment and be allowed independent operation or testing may be performed by departmental personnel at an additional cost.

-For more information please refer to the User Facility Catalog.
+For more information, refer to the Shared Equipment Facility Catalog.

 The ceramic processing laboratory contains the equipment typically found in a dentallaboratory and allows the fabrication of a variety of all-ceramic prostheses (powderporcelain, pressable, glass-infiltrated, CAD-CAM, and sintered).
 Some of thetechniques, such as lost wax method and air abrasion, are also useful in preparation orsurface treatment of metallic and other materials for a variety of applications.